ge1789/common-library/novel-encoding-instructions.md

     <p id="fn2"><sup>2</sup> The poorer artisans connected with the wool trade—wool-beaters, carders, washers, etcetera.</p>
     </section>
     ```
-1. Use HTML comments as needed to indicate unusual features of the text.
-For example: ``<p></p> <!-- extra space between paragraphs in the original. -->``
 1. Start each document with the following:
     ```
     <!doctype html>
     <title>Chapter N of TITLE by AUTHOR</title>
     <meta charset="utf-8">
     ```
+1. Breaks in the text (e.g., extra space between paragraphs, breaks demarcated by a line of asterisks) may be encoded using the paragraph-level thematic break tag ``<hr>``.
+1. Use HTML comments as needed to indicate unusual features of the text.
+For example: ``<hr> <!-- extra space between paragraphs in the original. -->``

 Pass 2: Standardize Dashes, Quotation Marks, and Apostrophes
 ============================================================